vvscode/docs/docs/sms/rest/sms-rest-formats.md

 Requests with invalid JSON will be rejected.

 Null values can be omitted in requests and will be omitted in responses.
 In some cases explicitly setting `null` will overwrite a previously set value with `null`.
 See [Update a group](doc:sms-rest-groups-endpoint#section-update-a-group) for an example.

-[block:callout]
-{
-  "type": "info",
-  "title": "Note",
+> **Note**
+>
-  "body": "New features might result in additional request and response\nparameters.
-New request parameters will either have a default value or\nconsidered optional to retain backwards compatibility.
-It is highly\nrecommended to ignore any unexpected parameters when reading JSON in API responses and in callback handlers."
+> New features might result in additional request and response
+> parameters.
+New request parameters will either have a default value or
+> considered optional to retain backwards compatibility.
+It is highly
+> recommended to ignore any unexpected parameters when reading JSON in API responses and in callback handlers.
-}
-[/block]

 ### MSISDN

 Only MSISDNs in international format are accepted by the API.